-When your roof needs replacement, there some things a homeowner needs to know.
+When your roof needs replacement, there are some things a homeowner needs to know.

 For decades now, it seems that as soon as Spring arrives homeowners begin to think about home projects, and roof replacement is common among those.

 Once a week at Roof Life we gather for a team meeting and discuss concerns our clients have.
-We thought sharing some of those questions/concerns and answer would be of help to you.
+We thought sharing some of those questions/concerns and answers would be of help to you.

 The #1 Question Everyone Has: How can I know if I’m getting a fair deal?